 3 Point Starter is a device whose main function is starting and maintaining the speed of the DC shunt motor.
-Mainly there are three main points or terminals in 3 point starter of DC motor.
-They are as follows
+The 3 point starter connects the resistance in series with the circuit which reduces the high starting current and hence protects the machines from damage.
+Mainly there are three main points or terminals in 3 point starter of the DC motor.
+They are as follows:

-- L is known as Line terminal, which is connected to the positive supply.
+- L is known as the Line terminal, which is connected to the positive supply.

 - A is known as the armature terminal and is connected to the armature windings.